X4/krit/README.md

 *(This section is a little technical — you may want to skip over to [Practical guide](#practical-guide) first.)*

-Grit's design is based on two premises:
+Krit's design is based on two premises:

 1. Breaking a problem up into smaller, more manageable parts is generally a good approach to problem-solving.
 2. Tracking progress across time improves focus by removing the mental overhead associated with many parallel tasks spanning multiple days.